 SP North of city, Showkat Shah said, “There is no threat,” adding, “The family is playing politics.
 They are being exploited by separatists for their nefarious designs.
-There is no security agency threatening them”.
+There is no security agency threatening them.”

-This idea of hope resurfaced in our conversation when I described how the region of Kashmir was collectively occupied by India, Pakistan and China.
-I could feel Ben’s mind swinging between feelings of hope and hopelessness.
-I asked Ben what he imagined everyday people might hope for in a place like Kashmir and he began to describe the basic right to move, to travel, to speak and to do things without fear.
-Ben had recently been blown away by the political and organisational potential the internet provided people with.
-Before Tunisia, Egypt and even Libya he had never before imagined the use of social networking sites for mass social change.
+This idea of hope resurfaced in my conversation with Ben many times.
+When I described how the region of Kashmir was collectively occupied by India, Pakistan and China, I could feel Ben’s mind swimming in feelings of desperate hope and hopelessness.
+I asked Ben what he imagined everyday people might hope for in a place like Kashmir.
+“I guess it’s about the right to move.
+To travel around, go places.
+To visit friends and family.
+To speak and say things without fear.
+Without death courting your life.”

 Ben was blown away by the political and organisational potential the internet provided.
 Before Tunisia, Egypt and even Libya he never imagined the use of social networking sites for mass social change.
 Ben became really energised at this point in our conversation.
 Perhaps it was a sense of hopefulness that he saw.
 We spoke of the importance of the internet in Kashmir and the proliferation of debate and information sharing that blogs and Facebook enabled.
 But it also seemed pertinent to point out the way governments are also trying to clamp down on the freedoms these forms of media afford.
 Ben told me, “Here in Australia, our government has a single button.
 It can switch off the internet completely at any moment it wants to.”
 That seemed phenomenal.
 In information terms it was almost akin to cutting off the very air we breathe.
 In Australia they had never done it, in Kashmir they do it all the time.